mParticle/TeamCity-Phabricator-Plugin/readme.md

 1. Build Pass/Fail on completion
 2. Any Unit Tests you have defined in your build steps and their pass/fail status
+3. Commenting on build completion
+4. Applying a patch against any remote branch (AKA not just master)

 ##Future Features

-1. Add more detailed Unit Test reporting, like duration
-2. Add lint test reporting
+1. Add lint test reporting
-3. Add Differential commenting
+2. Add code coverage reporting

 ##Contributions
-I want to give a special shoutout to [@sectioneight](https://github.com/sectioneight) for the inspiration on how to scaffold out this plugin
+This version of the plugin has been heavily modified by the mParticle team.

+The original plugin was written by [@halfmatthalfcat] with influence from [@sectioneight](https://github.com/sectioneight) on architecture
-(He wrote a majority of [Uber's Jenkins->Phabricator plugin](https://github.com/uber/phabricator-jenkins-plugin) and [@joprice](https://github.com/joprice) for moral support
+(He wrote a majority of [Uber's Jenkins->Phabricator plugin](https://github.com/uber/phabricator-jenkins-plugin), and [@joprice](https://github.com/joprice) for moral support